University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 By viewing the alignments and visalising the "coverage" of specific areas of the reference, you are able to diagnose events that happened during data processing.
 Each genomics application, whether it be Whole Genome Shotgun (WGS) sequencing, RNA sequencing, or targeted approaches such as ChIP-seq or Exome sequencing, has a characteristic alignment pattern.

-For example, lets look at these four sequencing coverage plots:
+For example, lets look at some coverage figures taken from recent publications or websites that display the coverage for that particular genomics application:

 1. RNA-seq